-Prereq: 10 credits in biological science and permission of the instructor Anatomy of the dog.
+Prereq: 10 credits in biological science and permission of the instructor Anatomy of the dog and cat: from basics to clinical application.

 B M S 531: Principles of Morphology II

 Prereq: First-year classification in veterinary medicine.
 B M S 330 Comparative and topographic anatomy of horse, ruminants, pig, and chicken.